 Effects on the Central Nervous System

-Hydromorphone produces respiratory depression by direct effect on brain stem respiratory centers.
+Hydromorphone produces respiratory depression by direct action on brain stem respiratory centers.
 The respiratory depression involves a reduction in the responsiveness of the brain stem respiratory centers to both increases in carbon dioxide tension and electrical stimulation.

 Hydromorphone causes miosis, even in total darkness.
-Pinpoint pupils are a sign of opioid overdose but are not pathognomonic (e.g., pontine lesions of hemorrhagic or ischemic origin may produce similar findings).
+Pinpoint pupils are a sign of opioid overdose but are not pathognomonic (e.g., pontine lesions of hemorrhagic or ischemic origins may produce similar findings).
 Marked mydriasis rather than miosis may be seen due to hypoxia in overdose situations.

 Effects on the Gastrointestinal Tract and Other Smooth Muscle

 Hydromorphone causes a reduction in motility associated with an increase in smooth muscle tone in the antrum of the stomach and duodenum.
 Digestion of food in the small intestine is delayed and propulsive contractions are decreased.
-Propulsive peristaltic waves in the colon are decreased, while tone may be increased to the point of spasm, resulting in constipation.
+Propulsive peristaltic waves in the colon are decreased, while tone may be increased to the point of spasm resulting in constipation.
 Other opioid-induced effects may include a reduction in biliary and pancreatic secretions, spasm of sphincter of Oddi, and transient elevations in serum amylase.

 Effects on the Cardiovascular System

 Hydromorphone produces peripheral vasodilation which may result in orthostatic hypotension or syncope.
-Manifestations of histamine release and/or peripheral vasodilation may include pruritus, flushing, red eyes, and sweating and/or orthostatic hypotension.
+Manifestations of histamine release and/or peripheral vasodilation may include pruritus, flushing, red eyes and sweating and/or orthostatic hypotension.

 Effects on the Endocrine System